jackgao1540/aotGame/README.md

 - Who will use this app?
   - People who want to have fun playing a cute game based on a famous anime.
 - Why is this project of interest to me?
   - Because I really like AOT and video games.
 This first phase will simply implement a system for modelling the environment.
-The graphics and physics of the game have already been deeply brainstormed by me but it is a little too early to implement them fully as of right this first stage.
+The graphics and physics of the game have already been deeply brainstormed by me but it is a little too early to implement them fully as of right now.

 ## User Stories
 - As a user, I want to be able to add multiple items to my inventory.